-1. Pre-Approval Inspection Certification for Multi-Unit Housing
+1. Pre-Approval Inspection Certification

-The Pre-Approval Inspection Certification process will apply to buildings with four (4) or more units located within a single structure; the pre-approval process cannot be applied to scattered site housing.
+The Pre-Approval Inspection Certification initially applied to buildings with four (4) or more units located within a single structure and the pre-approval process could not be applied to scattered-site housing.
+However as stated below, modifications were approved by HUD in FY 2019.
 All units seeking Pre-Approval Inspection Certification must be vacant at the time the HQS inspection occurs and must remain vacant until a Request for Tenancy Approval is submitted for the unit.
 Pre-Approval Inspection Certification status will only be accepted for tenancy approvals during the 60-day period after the unit passes HQS inspection.
 If a Request for Tenancy Approval is submitted after the 60-day qualifying period, a new initial HQS inspection must be performed before the unit is approved for tenancy.
 HAP payments are not tied to the Pre-Approval Inspection.
 The HAP payments will begin from the tenancy certification date only.
 This activity was approved and implemented in 2015.
 The HACP proposed the following modifications to this activity which were HUD approved with the FY 2019 MTW Annual Plan in June 2019.